dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 reference by the key in the bibTeX entry.
 Usually the key is in a column called “Source” in the ValueTable or FormTable.
 The bibTeX file is usually called “sources.bib”.
-If it’s called something else, it’ll say so in the meta-data json file.
+If it’s called something else, it’ll say so in the meta-data JSON-file.

 ## Tables inside the datasets